-The current campus of Community High School was built in 1987 and serves grades 9th through 12th.
+The current campus of Community High School was built in 1987 at a cost of $2 million and still serves grades 9th through 12th today.

 In the spring/summer of 2001 there was a major addition to the high school, including the gymnasium, football stadium (with an all weather track) and tennis courts.
 The district also built a new AG-project center to house all of the student's livestock projects.